 - Enlarging hematomas

-Some children with severe TBI may develop intracranial hypertension that is resistant to first-tier medical management.
+Some children with severe traumatic brain injury may develop intracranial hypertension that is resistant to first-tier medical management.
 These patients may require second-tier treatments, including increased levels of sedation, possibly with barbiturates.
-High-dose barbiturate therapy lowers ICP by decreasing cerebral metabolism, thus decreasing cerebral blood flow (Kochanek et al., 2012).
+High-dose barbiturate therapy lowers intracranial pressure by decreasing cerebral metabolism, thus decreasing cerebral blood flow (Kochanek et al., 2012).

-Other second-tier treatments include moderate hypothermia; therapeutic hypothermia may reduce cerebral metabolic demands, inflammation, lipid peroxidation, excitotoxicity, cell death, and acute seizures.
-Hypothermia is defined as temperatures less than 35 °C. If hypothermia is used, it may be necessary to use a neuromuscular blockade to prevent shivering (Kochanek et al., 2012).
+Another second-tier treatment is moderate hypothermia.
+Therapeutic hypothermia may reduce cerebral metabolic demands, inflammation, lipid peroxidation, excitotoxicity, cell death, and acute seizures.
+Hypothermia is defined as temperatures <35 °C. If hypothermia is used, it may be necessary to use a neuromuscular blockade to prevent shivering (Kochanek et al., 2012).

-Third-tier therapies include decompressive craniectomy for patients showing early signs of neurologic deterioration or herniation or for those not responding to first- or second-tier therapy.
-This surgical treatment involves removing part of the skull, which allows for swelling to occur more freely while limiting secondary injury (Kochaneket al., 2012).
+Third-tier therapy includes decompressive craniectomy for patients showing early signs of neurologic deterioration or herniation or for those not responding to first- or second-tier therapy.
+This surgical treatment involves removing part of the skull, which allows for swelling to occur more freely while limiting secondary injury (Kochanek et al., 2012).

 Nursing Care Planning

-Nursing care planning for children with AHT and their families may be very complex and includes addressing the following issues:
+Nursing care planning for children with AHT and their families may be very complex and includes addressing the following diagnoses and issues: